Kentland, Maryland

 Kentland (Kent Village) is an unincorporated community and former census-designated place in Prince George's County, Maryland, United States, located within the Landover census area.
-Kentland is served by the Landover Metro Station (orange line), which is located just north of the community, across Landover Road, Home to the Kentland Volunteers Who Hit It Hard From The Yard & Wreck Rigs Alot, They Once Flipped Responding To A Bomb Threats.
+Kentland is served by the Landover Metro Station (orange line), which is located just north of the community, across Landover Road.

-Also Their HIHFTY Leader is Jonathan Clementine.

 The former CDPs of Landover, Dodge Park, Kentland, and Palmer Park, defined as such by the U.S. Census Bureau in the 1990 U.S. census, were consolidated into the Greater Landover CDP as of the 2000 U.S. census.
 This amalgamated area was renamed the Landover CDP as of the 2010 U.S. census.